calq-framework/cli/README.md

 # Calq CLI
 Calq CLI is the world's first code-to-tool framework that automatically generates professional internal tools from any .NET library via advanced metaprogramming (API mirroring) — instantly turning backend code into ready-to-use cross-platform utilities, eliminating dedicated tool development effort and reducing R&D costs.
-Calq CLI mirrors the .NET type system at runtime, making it possible to operate on any backend project without defining commands, options, or parameters — eliminating the interface layer that AI cannot reliably produce and enabling end-to-end AI-driven internal tool development.
+Calq CLI mirrors the .NET type system at runtime, making it possible to operate on any backend project without defining commands, options, or parameters — eliminating the interface layer that AI cannot reliably produce, so AI-generatable business logic becomes a working tool without additional code or build errors.

 ## Zero-Code Internal Tool Generation
 Calq CLI in its default configuration follows GNU (and POSIX) [conventions](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html) and processes any classlib out of the box with comprehensive type support.